Chapter 8

 Raina raised her hand, gently touching Elsie's face, her tone full of emotion and reluctance.
 "Elsie, I really don't want to let you go.
 You look so much like my late daughter.
 Seeing you is like seeing my own daughter!"

 Elsie was slightly taken aback, her fingers hesitating.
-She knew Raina had come to dote her like her own daughter.
+She knew Raina had come to dote on her like her own daughter.
 She also held deep respect for Raina.

 Raina sighed, looking at Nash, then back at Elsie, searching for a suitable reason.
 "This matter needs your grandmother's approval.
 After all, our families are bound by marriage.
 Without her consent, the divorce can't be finalized."